google/dive/CONTRIBUTING.md

 ### Formatting

 - The C++ code in this repository is formatted with LLVM clang-format version 18.1.8
-- The cmake files are formatted with [gersemi](https://pypi.org/project/gersemi/)
+- The cmake files are formatted with [gersemi](https://pypi.org/project/gersemi/) version 0.23.1

 #### Setup clang-format on Linux